 Your shopping cart is empty, click below to continue shopping.Continue Shopping

 Barbecues are synonymous with warmer months, but there are some solid arguments for making the outdoor cook-up a winter staple too.
 After all, a bed of smouldering coals is just as good for warming chilly hands over as it is for roasting vegetables or cooking a beautiful piece of meat.

 This recipe pairs the flavours of winter with the joy of a barbecue, incorporating some of our favourite ingredients along the way.
-Beautiful Spanish anchovies (and the olive oil they’re packed in) add seasoning and umami without any fishy flavour, so don’t be scared to include them.
-The lightly toasted fregola sardi, with its al dente texture, makes a terrific accompaniment to the barbecued meat, a hit of charry peppers adding colour and flavour.
+Lightly toasted fregola sardi, with its al dente texture, makes a terrific accompaniment to the barbecued meat, a hit of charry peppers adding colour and flavour.

 If you don’t have access to a charcoal grill or kettle bbq, this recipe is just as simple to prepare in the oven, but there’s something magical about that charcoal flavour that’s impossible to replicate any other way, and something far less special about gathering friends around the oven with a glass of red on a cold, winter’s day.

 If using fresh capsicums, place them whole into a campfire, over charcoal or hold over a gas flame until completely blackened all over.
 Transfer them, while still hot, into a sealed container, covered heat-proof bowl or plastic bag.
 Leave to cool for at least 30 minutes.
 Remove the blackened skins (they should come away easily) and seeds, retaining the roasted capsicum pieces (we recommend making extra: they store well in the fridge and make a great salad or addition to a stew, sauce, soup or paella).